• +1-800-513-5423

 Overcoming Benzodiazepine Addiction

 Benzodiazepines are prescribed by doctors to help treat a wide variety of conditions related to the central nervous system.
 Benzos are not designed for prolonged use and should be relegated to no more than 4 weeks of continued use for most patients.
-There are some cases that can benefit from use-as-needed prescriptions with supervision, to ensure that dependency does not take hold.
-25% of people that are prescribed benzos will develop a dependency on their medications, according to recent research.
+Some cases can benefit from use-as-needed prescriptions with supervision, to ensure that dependency does not take hold.
+25% of people who are prescribed benzos will develop a dependency on their medications, according to recent research.
 Once you have developed a dependency on benzos it can be close to impossible to stop the use without a medical detox.
 A full recovery can be achieved with the help of therapy and detox.
 Give us a call toll-free and we can give you the options for detox and treatment in your area.

 1-800-513-5423